GDO4ZM6oPGvFKLYWLpPYv5NWRnrpbaXY/lain-bot/README.md

 # Kotori Bot
 [![Discord invite](https://discordapp.com/api/guilds/554770485079179264/embed.png)](https://discord.gg/byDqmcX)

-A Discord bot designed for integration with websites such as AniList and Steam, to allow for personal features to be used on Discord chat servers.
+A Discord bot designed for integration with websites such as AniList, VNDB and Steam, to allow for personal features to be used on Discord chat servers.
 Invite the bot using this [link](https://discord.com/oauth2/authorize?client_id=703061485781385358&scope=bot)
+The bot also supports frame data for King of Fighters XIII, and more games will be supported down the line.

 ## Getting Started
 Run main.py, and provide a Discord Bot token either through a text file named "token.txt" or through the environment variable %BOT_TOKEN%.
 For more details [read the following](https://discord.com/developers/).